openfheorg/openfhe-development/src/pke/examples/SCHEME_SWITCHING_CAPABILITY.md

 to a decrease in precision.

-The user should call `EvalSchemeSwitchingSetup`, then `EvalSchemeSwitchingKeyGen`, specifying whether the argmin/argmax should have a one-hot encoding or not, as well as if the alternative computation method mentioned above should be used, then `EvalCompareSSPrecompute` specifying if an additional scaling if desired.
+The user should call `EvalSchemeSwitchingSetup`, then `EvalSchemeSwitchingKeyGen`, specifying whether the argmin/argmax should have a one-hot encoding or not, as well as if the alternative computation method mentioned above should be used, then `EvalCompareSwitchPrecompute` specifying if an additional scaling if desired.
 As mentioned above, the user can manually scale the inputs to [-0.5, 0.5], (such that the difference of values is between [-1, 1]) in which case the precomputation does not need to have any scaling, and this is exemplified in `ArgminViaSchemeSwitchingUnit()` and `ArgminViaSchemeSwitchingUnitAlt()`.